Hawthorne, Nathaniel: 1804-1864

 In summary, "Doctor Heidegger's Experiment" is perceived as a multifaceted story that offers a critical view of human nature and the pursuit of eternal youth, wrapped in Hawthorne’s characteristic allegorical and Gothic style.

-Developed by AI- Articles
+Developed by AI- Commentary

 - Wasting the Water of Life: "Hawthorne’s fable can be read as a plea for scientific and technological responsibility."
 The New Atlantis; Fall 2009 - Winter 2010